by Carolyn Thomas ♥ @HeartSisters

 “They were talking about breast cancer awareness.
 I said it was a worthy cause, but did they know that heart disease is actually the #1 killer of women?
 And one woman replied: ‘Yeah, but you bring that on yourself.
 If you take care of yourself, you won’t have a heart problem!'”

-Tell that to the young triathlete I met at Mayo Women’s Heart Clinic last fall, or the Buddhist vegan, or the lean and fit physician – all women heart attack survivors, ages 31 to 71, who were attending our WomenHeart Science and Leadership Symposium at Mayo.
+Tell that to the young triathlete I met at Mayo Women’s Heart Clinic last fall, or the Buddhist vegan, or the lean and fit physician – all women heart attack survivors, ages 31 to 71, a random sampling of the 45 patients training at the annual WomenHeart Science and Leadership Symposium for Women With Heart Disease at Mayo.

-And all of whom were very surprised that, in spite of a lifetime spent ‘taking care of’ themselves‘, they were now heart patients who needed to explain their new medical diagnoses to others.
+And all of whom were very surprised that, in spite of a lifetime spent ‘taking care of themselves‘, they were now heart patients who, like me, needed to explain their new medical diagnoses to others.

-Toronto journalist Tabatha Southey, writing in her Globe and Mail column this month, might agree.
+Toronto journalist Tabatha Southey, writing in her Globe and Mail column this month (sadly, no longer available online) might agree.

 “Ask people who have had cancer and they’ll tell you that the initial sympathetic response of their associates quickly becomes a kind of 20-questions game designed to determine how the newly-diagnosed patient brought this cancer upon themselves.